-The largest military engagements fought within the present-day West Virginia borders were at Harpers Ferry and Shepherdstown in September 1862, Droop Mountain in 1863, and Summit Point in 1864.
+The most significant military engagements fought within the present-day West Virginia borders were at Harpers Ferry and Shepherdstown in September 1862, Droop Mountain in 1863, and Summit Point in 1864.
 Many of these battles included both Union and Confederate soldiers who were West Virginia natives who fought opposite each other.
-This was especially during the Shenandoah Valley campaigns of 1862 and 1864.
+This was mainly during the Shenandoah Valley campaigns of 1862 and 1864.

 Like Maryland, Kentucky, Missouri, and the other border states, the allegiances of West Virginia’s citizens were split.
-The number of Confederate soldiers who came from West Virginia counties numbered in the neighborhood of 18,000.
-Devotion to different causes resulted in much irregular warfare, such as bushwhacking, raids by ‘‘partisan rangers,’’ and guerrilla attacks.
-Towns such as Romney endured repeated occupation by both sides and its citizens witnessed firsthand the cruelties of civil war.
+The number of Confederate soldiers who came from West Virginia counties numbered about 18,000.
+Devotion to different causes resulted in irregular warfare, such as bushwhacking, raids by “partisan rangers,” and guerrilla attacks.
+Towns such as Romney endured repeated occupation by both sides, and its citizens witnessed firsthand the cruelties of civil war.

-By the end of the war, more than 32,000 soldiers had served in West Virginia regiments and other military organizations and fought in most of the large battles of the war.
+By the end of the war, more than 32,000 soldiers had served in West Virginia regiments and other military organizations and fought in most of the significant battles of the war.

 When the Civil War was over in the spring of 1865, West Virginians of both the Blue and the Gray returned to their new state.
 Years later, when West Virginia Union veterans became eligible for federal pensions and Confederate veterans received pensions from their state governments, the West Virginia ex-Confederates again were on the losing side as West Virginia would not recognize their service, and the Commonwealth of Virginia would provide pensions only to its own residents.